 To break it down, PINE64 shared some information on the planned specifications of the device and the possible release date for commercial distribution.

-They have mentioned that PineTime’s dev kit shall be available on October, 2019.
 Also, moving forward, the planned release time will be somewhere in the first quarter of 2020.

 Of course, this may change depending on how the development phase progresses for PineTime.